 Embrace The Person You Want To Be

-Then, start doing and thinking about the things that your ideal person would do and think.
+Then, start doing and thinking about the things that your inner greatest would do and think.

 Like seizing to chase people who have no interest in you, or seizing to make yourself appear small so others will not feel threatened by you, or stop taking the sole responsibility to revive a conversation with someone who’s clearly not making any effort on their end.

-This is different from the fake it till you make it method that advises you to fake confidence in front of everybody to win their approval, while you feel like a scared little mouse inside.
+This is different from the ‘pretend you’re someone else till you make people believe you’ method.
+That false theory advises you to fake confidence in front of everybody to win their approval, while you feel like a scared little mouse inside.

 What Would Your True Self Do – Everyday Examples